 Roll out the remaining pastry into a round to make a lid for the pie.
 Brush the rim of the case with a little more egg white and cover with the lid.
 Press the edges to seal, and make escape slits for steam.
 Decorate with the pastry trimmings and glaze with the egg white.
 Bake for 15 minutes, then reduce the heat to 325 degrees F and bake for 45 to 50 minutes.
 Remove from the oven and cool slightly before serving.
 Slice into individual pieces and serve warm or at room temperature.

-Recipe from The Medieval Cookbook, by Maggie Black, published by Thames and Hudson, 1992, reprinted in 1999
+Recipe courtesy of The Medieval Cookbook, by Maggie Black, published by Thames and Hudson, 1992, reprinted in 1999